gumaerc-testorg/11.124-fall-2011/content/pages/instructor-insights/building-discussion-through-online-and-in-class-activities.md

 The Current Events Assignment
 -----------------------------

-For the current events assignment ([PDF]({{< baseurl >}}/resources/mit11_124f11_crnt_evts-1)), one group of 2-3 students presented a current events article each week.
+For the current events assignment ({{% resource_link f7ca8dc8-2e3f-3045-44a1-cc372afc7191 "PDF" %}}), one group of 2-3 students presented a current events article each week.
 At the beginning of each week, the presenting group selected an article, posted it online, and posed a few related questions to the rest of the class through a Moodle forum.
 All students then discussed the questions online.
 Subsequently, the student presenters built upon the online discussion by moderating a discussion or running an activity in class.
 The in-class component took roughly 30 minutes per week, or about one-ninth of class time.

 {{< quote "Students investigate current events, choose things that are important and meaningful to them, and bring it into the classroom for discussion." "– Prof. Klopfer" >}}